sdam-au/LI_ETL/README.md

 ## DOI
 [Here will be DOI or some other identifier once we have it]

-### References
-[Here will go related articles or other sources we will publish/create]

 ---
-# How to use this repository
+## How to use this repository

-## Sources and prerequisites
-TBA
-[Describe the provenance of data used in the scripts contained and clarify how it is harvested and what other prerequisites are required to get the scripts working.
-In case of pure tool attribute any reused scripts to source, etc., license and specify any prerequisites or technical requirements.]
+* download or clone the repository
+* activate the virtual environment (open your command line, move the the repository folder and run `bash ./create_pia_venv.sh`)
+* in the jupyter notebooks, always check that you are connected to the *pia_venv* kernel
+* (alternatively, if you do not wish to use the virtual environment, make sure that you have installed all required python packages within the `requirements.txt` file: `pip install -r requiremnts.txt`

 ### Data
 [EDCS](http://www.manfredclauss.de/) dataset is accessed and transformed by the series of Python and R scripts in [EDCS ETL repository](https://github.com/sdam-au/EDCS_ETL), created by SDAM project.
 The latest version of the dataset (as JSON file) can be accessed via Sciencedata.dk or at this link: TBA in January [EDCS_public folder](https://sciencedata.dk/shared/1f5f56d09903fe259c0906add8b3a55e).